mrrfv/cloudflare-gateway-pihole-scripts/extended_guide.md

 ### `DRY_RUN`

 Processes block/allow lists without actually adding/removing domains from Cloudflare.
-Avoid using this option.
+Avoid using this option unless you know what you are doing.

 ### `FAST_MODE`